NourEdden-Albishawi/HomiesLib/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file in the repository root.
+This project is licensed under the **MIT License**.
+See the `LICENSE` file for full details.

 ---

 ## 🤝 Contributing

-Contributions, issues, and feature requests are always welcome!
-Let's make HomiesLib the best framework out there!
+This is an open-source project, and contributions are always welcome!
+Whether it's reporting a bug, suggesting a new feature, or submitting a code change, your input is valued.

-*   Open an issue describing the change.
+* **Bug Reports & Feature Requests:** Please open an issue on the GitHub Issues page.
-*   Keep PRs focused and include minimal reproducible examples.
-*   Follow the module structure and Java 17 compatibility.
+* **Code Contributions:** Please follow the standard Fork & Pull Request workflow.
+    1. Fork the repository.
+    2. Create a new branch for your feature or fix.
+    3. Make your changes and commit them with a clear message.
+    4. Push your branch and open a Pull Request.

 ---